Why were there gladiators?

 First men in armor came out and fought against wild animals, like bears or bulls or alligators or ostriches or lions or tigers.
 Sometimes women fought, instead of the men.
 Hunters captured the animals in faraway places and brought them to the stadiums specially.

 Then the Romans treated the animals badly to make them hungry and mean so they would fight.
-Usually the fighters killed the animals, but sometimes the animals killed the fighters, which everyone thought was very exciting.
+Usually the fighters killed the animals, but sometimes the animals killed the fighters.
+Everyone thought that was very exciting.
 You can still see this kind of fighting today in bullfights in Spain or France or Mexico.

 At lunchtime they executed criminals